-Yes — Jersey City permits one ADU per lot by-right in an accessory structure across RH-1, RH-2, R-1, and R-2 zones, regardless of lot size, in addition to units in the principal building.
+Yes.
+Jersey City permits one ADU per lot by-right in an accessory structure across RH-1, RH-2, R-1, and R-2 zones, regardless of lot size, in addition to units in the principal building.

 Jersey City's Land Development Ordinance (Chapter 345) permits one ADU per lot, by-right, in an accessory structure across the RH-1, RH-2, R-1, and R-2 zones.
 The ordinance is unusually flexible for a dense urban environment: there is no minimum lot size requirement, and the ADU is allowed in addition to any units permitted in the principal building.
 For a city where typical lot sizes run 25 by 100 feet, that flexibility matters.

-That said, the practical question for any Jersey City lot is rarely 'is it permitted' — it's 'will it physically fit, given your existing structure, setbacks, and rear-yard coverage.'
+That said, the practical question for any Jersey City lot is rarely 'is it permitted.'
+It's 'will it physically fit, given your existing structure, setbacks, and rear-yard coverage.'
 That's what the Feasibility Study answers for your specific parcel.

 Source: Land Development Ordinance Ch.
 345